anderssonlab/PRIMEloci/INSTALL_PRIMEloci.md

 ## R Installation for PRIMEloci

-The R package `PRIMEocil` depends on a mix of CRAN and Bioconductor packages, and a custom GitHub version of `PRIME`.
+The R package `PRIMEloci` depends on a mix of CRAN and Bioconductor packages, and a custom GitHub version of `PRIME`.

 Note that we recommend using R 4.4 or higher.
 While R versions >4.2 can also be used, they may require additional setup steps.
 For example, on macOS, you may need to run:
 ```bash